Blog

 Holiday Treats

-Partaking in yummy seasonal treats is a holiday tradition, but many of these foods can be harmful to our furry companions.
-Chocolate, often found in holiday desserts, is a clear example, as it contains substances that are toxic to pets.
+Partaking in yummy seasonal treats is a holiday tradition, but many of these foods can present holiday hazards for pets.
+Chocolate, commonly featured in holiday desserts, contains substances that are toxic to animals and can cause serious health issues if ingested.

 Alcohol and Holiday Foods